-These comprehensive thematic areas are complemented by teaching by research associates (for example on historical preservation, film and museum work), interdisciplinary lecture series, block (intensive) courses.
+These comprehensive thematic areas are complemented by teaching by research associates (for example on historical preservation, film and museum work), interdisciplinary lecture series, block courses.
 Teaching combines practical skills with comprehensive knowledge of historical works of art and discipline-specific theoretical skills.
 The bachelor’s program also includes theoretical components in which students reflect on methods and art history as a discipline.
 In addition to historical skills, the program develops students’ visual and argumentative skills in particular, as well as their understanding of hermeneutics in critical interpretation.

 The introductory module and the «Genres of Art History» modules (painting, sculpture and architecture) provide basic knowledge of the categories, criteria, analytical methods and specific terminology of art history.
 Students also learn about general and discipline-specific academic approaches and learn to present connections and contexts in the form of short presentations.
 The seminars, practical courses and lectures expand and deepen their knowledge of every era (medieval, early modern, modern and contemporary) and genre of art.
-An excursion encourages students to engage directly with artworks, while practice-oriented courses provide experience in future career paths.
+Excursions encourage students to engage directly with artworks, while practice-oriented courses provide experience in future career paths.

 A bachelor’s is the first degree a person can earn.
 It requires a total of 180 credit points (CP).
 The Bachelor's Degree Program in Art History is one of two subjects studied, each worth 75 CP.
 Free electives (30 CP) are also included.
 One ECTS credit point equates to approximately 30 hours of work.